Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Qualitative Properties of the Connected Components of CMTs

 Fix any sample $G$ of $\bs G$ on which $\bs F$ and all admissible finite modifications of $\bs F$ satisfy the properties in the last paragraph a.s. (almost every sample is of this kind).
 If $x$ is in a bi-infinite path of $\bs F$, we claim that $\{\cdot\geq x\}\subseteq C(x)$ a.s.
 To prove this claim, assume that it is not true.
 If $\{\cdot \geq x\}$ intersects another two-ended component, then there exists an admissible finite modification of $\bs F$ that results in a 3-ended component, which is a contradiction.
 If $\{\cdot\geq x\}$ intersects a one-ended component, then there exists a finite modification of $\bs F$ that results in a two-ended component with some infinite level-sets.
 This contradicts the claims of \Cref{thm:classification}.
 Hence, it is proved that if $x$ is in a bi-infinite path, then $\{\cdot\geq x\}\subseteq C(x)$.
 Let $\bs H=\bs H_{(G; \bs F)}$ be the set of points $u\in G$ such that $\{\cdot\geq u\}$ is entirely a subset of a two-ended component of $\bs F$.
 Therefore, $\bs H$ includes all bi-infinite paths a.s.
 Note that $\bs H$ is increasing under the reachability relation; i.e., if $u\in \bs H$ and $u\leq v$, then $v\in \bs H$.

-Returning to $[\bs G, \bs o]$, let $\bs X$ be a random point of $\bs G$ with distribution $K(\bs o, \cdot)$ chosen independently from $\bs F$.
+Returning to $[\bs G, \bs o]$, let $\bs X$ be a random point of $\bs G$ with distribution $K(\bs o, \cdot)$, chosen independently from $\bs F$.
 By the stationarity property of \Cref{lem:stationary}, one obtains that $\probhat{\bs X\in \bs H}=\probhat{\bs o\in \bs H}$, where $\hat{\mathbb P}$ is the probability measure obtained by biasing by $b(\bs o)$.
 Note that, by the monotonicity of $\bs H$, the event $\bs o\in \bs H$ is included in the event $\bs X\in\bs H$ (after removing the null event $K(\bs o, \bs X)=0$).
 So, the assumption $b>0$ and the last equality imply that $\myprob{\bs o\not\in \bs H, \bs X\in \bs H}=0$.
 Therefore, \Cref{lem:happensAtRoot} gives that, almost surely, $\forall u\not\in \bs H, \forall v\in \bs H: K(u,v)=0$.
 Now, we see that any two-ended component is not connected to any other component in the graph with edge set $\{(x,y): K(x,y)+K(y,x)>0 \}$.
 This contradicts weak irreducibility, and the claim is proved. \end{proof}

-\begin{lemma}[Infinite Path-Collision] In \Cref{model1}, if the path-collision property (\Cref{def:colision}) holds a.s., then the infinite path-collision property holds a.s. as well. \end{lemma} \begin{proof} Let $(G,o)$ be a sample of $[\bs G, \bs o]$.
+\begin{lemma}[Infinite Path-Intersection] In \Cref{model1}, if the path-intersection property (\Cref{def:colision}) holds a.s., then the infinite path-intersection property holds a.s. as well. \end{lemma} \begin{proof} Let $(G,o)$ be a sample of $[\bs G, \bs o]$.
 By \Cref{lem:happensAtRoot}, we may assume that two Markov chains on $G$ started from any point $o'\in \bs G$ intersect a.s.
 Let $(\bs X_n)_n$ and $(\bs Y_n)_n$ be two independent Markov chains on $G$ starting from $o$ and with kernel $K$.
 Let $i$ be the first integer such that $z:=\bs X_i$ is in the image of $(\bs Y_n)_n$.
-For the index $j$ in which $z=\bs Y_j$, the cycle-free condition implies that $j$ is also the first index such that $\bs Y_j$ is in the image of $(\bs X_n)_n$.
+For the index $j$ for which $z=\bs Y_j$, the cycle-free condition implies that $j$ is also the first index such that $\bs Y_j$ is in the image of $(\bs X_n)_n$.
 The strong Markov property implies that, conditionally on $(\bs z,i,j)$, the sequences $(\bs X_{n+i})_{n\geq 0}$ and $(\bs Y_{n+j})_{n\geq 0}$ are two independent Markov chains on $G$ started from $\bs z$.
 So, they intersect a.s.
-By repeating this process, we find infinitely many collision points a.s. \end{proof}
+By repeating this process, we find infinitely many intersection points a.s. \end{proof}